CongJyu/CongJyu/README.md

 # Hello, I am Rain Chen.
-- A VirtualDancer of the Internet.
+- A VirtualDancer on the Internet.